verseles/xpm/README.md

 - Be agnostic, following unix standards
   - Make some post-install for easier common use
 - Include all popular distros
-- Use containers for builds
+- Use containers (or fake root?) for builds
 - Prefer native pm way and falls back to xpm way
 ## Installation